felixlen/ena_log/README.md

 # Corona Exposure Notification Log File Analysis

-This is the source code of the react application that serves [Corona Exposure Notification Log Analysis](https://felixlen.github.io/ena_log/).
+This is the source code of the react application that was used to interpret log files of the Exposure Notification Framework.
+Since it is not actively maintained, the corresponding application and webpage has been removed.

 ## Acknowledgements